MolSSI-Education/python-package-best-practices/_episodes/03-github.md

 You should see no output.
 Now, follow the instructions on GitHub under "...or push an existing repository from the command line"
 ~~~
-$ git remote add origin https://github.com/janash/molssi_devops.git
+$ git remote add origin https://github.com/YOUR_GITHUB_USERNAME/molecool.git
 $ git push -u origin master
 ~~~
 {: .language-bash}

 The first command adds a remote named `origin` and sets the URL to our repository.
-The second command pushes our repo to where we have set as origin.
+The word `origin` here is simply a word that is a shortcut for the location of our repository.
+We could have called it anything (like `pickle`, or `banana`, or anything we wanted), but `origin` is used by convention.
+Now, whenever we say `origin`, git knows that we really mean `https://github.com/YOUR_GITHUB_USERNAME/molecool.git`.
+The second command copies (or "pushes") everything which we have tracked using git to `origin`.
 The word `master` means we are pushing the `master` branch.

 Now if you refresh the GitHub webpage you should be able to see all of the new files you added to the repository.